yingyibiao/yingyibiao.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Senior algorithm engineer at <a href='http://learnable.ai'>Learnable.AI</a>, Shanghai.
+subtitle: Senior Machine Learning Engineer at <a href='http://learnable.ai'>Learnable.ai</a>.

 profile:
   align: right